ProkopSebastian/IntegrationWithTriangles/README.md

 # IntegrationWithTriangles
-More description to be done in the future
+Numerical method approximating a double integral using triangles method.
+Full description and analysis can be found in .pdf file and the main function is P1ZSPR_Integrangles.